 Upfront Cost

-Salt water systems typically cost more initially due to the added technology.
+Salt water systems typically cost more initially due to the added technology involved in the sanitizing system.

 Ongoing Costs